wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-ios/cache-setting-expiry.md

 ---
 The `cachedSettingsExpiryTime` parameter allows you to manage how long the cached settings remain valid before the system fetches latest configuration from the VWO server.

-By default, the SDK does not cache settings, meaning it fetches the latest configuration data from the VWO server every time on initialization.
+By default, the SDK does not cache configuration, meaning it fetches the latest configuration data from the VWO server every time on initialization.

 ### How to Use `cachedSettingsExpiryTime`